GannIntegral/gannintegral.github.io/_posts/2023-12-03-forex-position-sizes-calculator.md

       "name": "5.
 How can traders adapt to changing market conditions?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Traders should be flexible and adapt their risk management strategy to changing market conditions.
-This includes staying informed, being disciplined, and adjusting lot sizes based on factors such as market volatility and correlation between assets."
+This includes staying informed, being disciplined, and adjusting lot sizes based on market volatility and correlation between assets."
       }
     }
   ]